Generalize Symbolic Knowledge With Neural Rule Engine: Experiment

-We select two datasets to evaluate the performance of our proposed approach.
-One is the Chinese crime case classification and the other is the relation classification dataset in English \citep{hendrickx2009semeval}\footnote{We released rules accompanying the relation classification dataset on Github: \href{https://github.com/shenshen-hungry/Neural-Rule-Engine}{https://github.com/shenshen-hungry/Neural-Rule-Engine}.}.
+We use two datasets to evaluate the performance of the proposed approach: the Criminal Case Classification dataset in Chinese \citep{lu2017object} and the relation classification dataset in English \citep{hendrickx2009semeval}\footnote{We released rules on Github: \href{https://github.com/}{https://github.com/}. }.

-In Chinese crime case classification, each case is composed of one to three sentences in general.
-There are 8 categories totaling 150 labels in the dataset, such as ``Burglary'', ``Motorcycling Robbery''.
-The entire data set consists of 12555 cases and each case corresponds to zero, one or more than one labels.
-The cases are split into training, validation and test sets with the ratio of 80\%, 10\%, and 10\%.
-Meanwhile, we write 239 REs, and split the rules also according to 8:1:1.
-As shown in Figure \ref{fig: data division}, the data division should be strictly followed in order to avoid data leakage.
+In Chinese Criminal Case Classification, each case contains one to three sentences recorded by policemen.
+There are 150 labels in the dataset, such as ``Burglary'', ``Motorcycling Robbery''.
+The entire dataset consists of 12555 cases and each case corresponds to zero, one or more than one labels.
+We build 239 rules with RE to label the cases.
+A typical example is shown in the top part of Figure \ref{fig: rule example} Both the dataset and the rule set are split into training, validation and test sets with the ratio of 80\%, 10\%, and 10\%.

-Besides, we also conduct experiments in the relation classification dataset ``SemEval-2010 Task 8'', a multi-way classification of semantic relations between pairs of common nominals.
-Each case corresponds to one category, and there are 19 categories in total.
+Besides, we conduct experiments with the relation classification dataset from ``SemEval-2010 Task 8''.
+Each case belongs to one of nineteen relation types.
 Among them, there are 7109 cases in training set, 891 in validation set and 2717 in test set.
-We write 490 REs, of which 125 are for testing.
-Importantly, all the written rules are based on the training set.
+We construct a rule set, including 365 rules for training, 54 rules for validation and 160 rules for testing.
+It should be noted that all the rules are built based on the training dataset.